Sweden pavilion at Expo 2010: Exhibition

 The Swedish exhibition was designed by communication and design agencies Springtime, Futurniture and Tengom architects as a walk through five halls of the Swedish pavilion, aimed to introduce the country of Sweden from the perspectives of sustainability and innovation.
 The entrance of the pavilion, the Swedish Atmosphere Hall, contained images of Swedish people and nature.
 The second exhibition hall, the Hall of Environmental Challenges, introduced some cases of environmental problems faced by Sweden and the solutions that had already been implemented towards them.
 The third hall, the Hall of Solutions, showed examples of products to be found in an ecologically sustainable city and a hands-on kitchen that demonstrates the contributions everyone can make to the environment.
 From this hall, one of the pavilion’s most popular attractions, a giant slide, led down to the Hall of Spirit of Innovation, where fifty Swedish inventions and designs were displayed on pictures.
 This hall also contains a number of swings that visitors could try, and aimed to deliver the message that true innovation comes from play.
 The last exhibition hall, the Innovative Society Hall, let visitors interact with machines and also featured the flexible space of the “Innovation Stage”, where activities and competitions were held at regular intervals.

 Visitors and activities

 By mid-September, the Swedish pavilion had received over two million visitors.
 Except for the permanent exhibition, for the duration of the World Expo, several activities on sustainability and innovation were organized by the Swedish pavilion, including a SymbioCity forum, discussing the cities of the future, and a children’s literature seminar.

+Legacy

+After the conclusion of the Expo, the Swedish Pavilion was disassembled and sold to the Chinese city of Tangshan, who repurposed it as a visitor center for the Caofeidian International Eco-City (Caofeidian Guoji Shengtaicheng 曹妃甸国际生态城).
+The now-empty plot in Shanghai has since become part of that city's Expo Park.